OptiRef/demo/README.md

 # OptiRef: Optimization for data management in KBs

 This repository contains two main modules that make up OptiRef:
-* Data Processing: A Java based module to generate the databases, compute the summaries and run the queries.
+* Data Processing: A Java based module to generate databases, compute their summaries and run queries.
-* Data Visualisation: A PHP/Javascript demo to visualise and interact with the results.
+* Data Visualisation: A PHP/Javascript GUI to interact with OptiRef.

 A video explanation of the work done is provided!